fluidjeel/traffic-light-2025/project_code_explained.md

 Scout Mission (EOD Friday): The Scout runs only once a week, after the market closes on Friday.
 It scans the weekly data to find valid pullback patterns and generates a "Target List" which is then valid for the entire following week.

 Sniper Mission (Intraday, Monday-Friday): The Sniper monitors the 15-minute data stream for only the stocks on the weekly Target List and validates any breakout using the full Advanced Conviction & Risk Engine.

+Flexible Trade Management (New):

+stop_loss_mode: This configuration toggle allows the researcher to choose between two initial stop-loss methods: 'LOOKBACK' (the original method, using the lowest low of the last 5 days) or 'PERCENT' (a fixed percentage below the entry price).

+Calculation Integrity: The position sizing logic has been corrected to use the portfolio's equity from the start of the day (equity_at_sod), preventing unrealized profits from being used as leverage and ensuring realistic compounding.

 simulator_monthly_advanced.py (New Monthly Simulator)
 Importance: This is the new, state-of-the-art simulator for the Monthly Pullback Strategy, adapting the successful Scout/Sniper architecture for a much longer timeframe.